California Haunted Houses and Halloween Happiness

 Extreme Low to Xtreme High (Maybe Explosive) Freak Outs at Knott’s Berry Farm, Buena Park

 Then there’s Knott’s Scary Farm designed to terrify any age group with Southern California’s largest event.
 Expect twisted mazes, scare zones, thrilling rides and shows packed with hundreds of costumed and active participants, often members of the living dead.
-The special Halloween Haunt ticketed event for ages 13+ is open select nights between mid-September and Halloween.
+The special Halloween Haunt ticketed event for ages 13+ is open select nights between late-September and early November.
 Even the rollercoasters and thrill rides increase their scare factor.

 Gentle Freak Out at Disneyland in Anaheim